junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "The cherubs?"
 Cas shifts his attention to those chubby little statues.
 "No, she doesn't have any children.
 Those are just human imagination of what cherubs look like -- wrong as always -- they are not impotent babies wearing diapers, much like cupids."

-"Yeah I remember that naked dude two, three years ago."
+"Yeah, I remember that naked dude two, three years ago."
 Dean chuckles at the memory.

 "They're good arts with nice names, nonetheless."
 Cas tilts his head, examining them carefully.